Gaki-san: FIVE STARS Monday has begun! We are Morning Musume’s Niigaki Risa and…

 Well, I have but two simple reasons: the Gaki-Kame hosted FIVE STARS is pretty much my favorite H!P radio show of all time, and secondly, to my knowledge some episodes of this show have remained untranslated for all this time.
 And by “some,” I actually mean “half.”

 OnDiet translated the first 42 episodes of the show on her blog which you can find here.
-She also translated the last two episodes which I’ll link to when we get there (but if you don’t want to wait, they can be found in the Kamei Eri thread on H!O.) By my count, with the show ending at episode #89, that still leaves us with 45 untranslated episodes which I am going to do.
+She also translated the last two episodes which I’ll link to when we get there.
+By my count, with the show ending at episode #89, that still leaves us with 45 untranslated episodes which I am going to do.

 If you’re a newer fan of H!P and you’re wondering “why should I care about these two ex-idols in the first place?“… Well, that’s something you should research on your own.
 But I can get you started with a video that to me embodies the Gaki/Kame dynamic quite perfectly.
 This is, to me, what these two women were about — the idol world’s most lovable boke/tsukkomi team.